Lately all I have been daydreaming about are indigo fabrics and throw pillows.

 *Some resources in article are affiliate links.
 Full disclosure here.

 Last week, I shared how I decided to make my own indigo fabrics from some cotton bed sheets we have!
 Here is the tutorial if you want to check it out.

 I want the back of the pillows to have a linen look.
 Since it is so much fun to re-purpose fabrics, here comes one of the best-kept secrets: canvas drop cloth- as home décor fabric!

 Canvas drop cloth is a beautiful and inexpensive material.
 The key is to find ones with the right thickness.

 For these throw pillows, I used 8 oz canvas drop cloth, which is soft and easy to work with, yet thick enough to resemble high-quality linen.

 Before you start, preshrink the fabrics by washing them in hot water, let dry, and iron them flat.

-Step 1: Cut fabrics.
+Step 1: Cut fabrics for throw pillows.